Voldrix/Chicnado/README.md

 ### Security
 After you've added your galleries, __delete generator.php__\
-You can always re-downloaded it, but if you leave it on there, anyone can use it to access any files your web server user has access to.
+You can always re-downloaded it, but if you leave it on there, someone could use it to access any files your web server user has access to.

 ## How it Works
 The generator will create two directories, _galleries_ and _thumbnails_.
 Every gallery you make will be a symlink under _galleries_.
 If you generate thumbnails, they will be in a folder by the same name under _thumbnails_.
 Otherwise it will be a duplicate symlink under _thumbnails_.